reportportal/shell-installation/README.md

 6. Create ReportPortal user and database

-Please run the following commands, having previously determined the name and the password for your ReportPortal db user
+Please run the following commands, having previously determined the name and password for your ReportPortal db user

 ```sh
 create database reportportal;